-The exhibition at MAO “Kakemono.
-Five centuries of Japanese painting”, the first in Italy focusing on this form of art, presents 125 kakemono as well as painted fans and decorated lacquers belonging to the Claudio Perino Collection; an important corpus of works acquired by the Piedmontese collector, who is among the main lenders and patrons of the MAO.
+The exhibition at the MAO in Turin “Kakemono.
+Five centuries of Japanese painting " , first in Italy focused on this form of art, presents 125 antique kakemono as well as painted fans and decorated lacquers belonging to the Claudio Perino Collection, an important collection of works acquired by the Piedmontese collector, one of the main lenders and patrons of the Oriental Art Museum of Turin.

-The kakemono, set up in five thematic sections (flowers and birds, animals, figures, landscapes, plants) lead the visitor through a very rich world, in which meticulous and naturalistic representations, enriched by subtle details, are flanked by extremely essential and rarefied images, where the shape loses its contours and gradually disintegrates to become a charming and evocative sign, in an extreme exercise of synthesis and refinement, almost an ante litteram abstractionism.
+The kakemono exhibited at the MAO , set up in five thematic sections (flowers and birds, animals, figures, landscapes, plants and vegetables) lead the visitor through a very rich world, in which meticulous and naturalistic representations, punctuated with subtle details, are placed side by side with images extremely essential and rarefied, where the form loses its contours, it progressively disintegrates to become a sign evoking powerful suggestions, in an extreme exercise of synthesis and refinement, almost an ante litteram abstractionism.

 In the East, painters painted in an "impressionistic", "expressionistic", "abstract" manner centuries before similar forms of expression began to appear in the West.
 In Asia, however, the different pictorial modalities coexisted, without mutually exclusive in the attempt to define real artistic movements, as happened instead in Western modern art.
 Among the kakemono exhibited at the MAO are some works by major Japanese artists , including Yamamoto Baiitsu, Tani Bunchō, Kishi Ganku and Ogata Kōrin .